dickolsson/drupal-deploy/README.txt

 implements system_settings_form (example: admin/settings/date-time).
 At the bottom of the form you can choose a deployment plan.
 Choose one and submit the form.

+3c) If you have enabled Views Deployment - Surf to /admin/buil/views.
+Click the "Deploy" tab.
+Choose a deployment plan and export you want to export.
+Submit the form.
+If the view in question already exists on the other server, it will be updated.

 4) Return to admin/deploy and click the name of your deployment plan.
 You should see the items above listed.